mzu-2410z/Text2UI/README.md

 - **DeepSeek R1 Free Model:** The primary LLM used for UI generation.
 - **Tailwind CSS:** A utility-first CSS framework for rapid and responsive UI styling.
 - **Font Awesome:** For scalable vector icons.
-- **ngrok:** (Optional, for local development/demo) To expose your local Streamlit app to the internet.

 ---